martha92/MeTooAnalysis/README.md

 Algorithms: Identify fake accounts.
 Classify Fake(Bot) vs Real(human) account
 6. Run -> python labelData.py .
 This will call the botometer library to label some of the data as bot or human.
 7. Run -> python bot_human_custom.py .
 This will generate 2 files, 1 called prediction_bot_humans.csv with the classification predicted by the algorithm and a file called humans.csv which will only contain the records that were classified as non-fake accounts.
+8. Run-> bot_human.ipynb.
+This will contain the Random Forest and Decision Tree classifiers.

 Algorithms: Retweet Network Analysis
 The Retweet Network folder contains all the output files, visualization and the code for Retweet Network Analysis